boozyguo/mosaic/README.md

 ## You have just found Mosaic Models.

-Mosaic is a high-level neural networks model, written in Python and capable of running on top of [keras](https://github.com/fchollet/keras).
+Mosaic is a high-level neural networks model, written in Python and capable of running on top of [keras](https://github.com/fchollet/keras) with [Tensorflow](https://github.com/tensorflow/tensorflow) backend .

 Now, It was developed with a focus on porngraphic detection.